-Together with fashion designer Timo Rissanen
+Created together with Timo Rissanen

 Photographs: Salla Salin

-The work created a production line in a gallery.
-A performer, working on the production line, made plain, white t-shirts.
-The whole process, from cutting the fabric to ironing the final product, was put on display and documented.
-Each shirt was numbered, the off-cut waste was packed boutique-style, and both the shirt and the unique waste were sold together in the museum's shop for the price of €4,95.
-The performance lasted 70 days.
+The work addresses these questions by creating a production line in a gallery.
+A performer, working on the production line, makes plain white t-shirts.
+The whole process, from cutting the fabric to ironing the final product, is put on display and documented.
+Each shirt is numbered, the off-cut waste is packed boutique-style, and both the shirt and the accompanying unique waste are sold together – for the price of 4,95€.

-15% was originally part of the Boutique – Where Art Meets Fashion exhibition, curated by Annamari Vänskä, in Amos Anderson Art Museum in Helsinki.
-The exhibition was also part of Helsinki Festival and World Design Capital Helsinki 2012 programmes.
+15% was originally part of the “Boutique – Where Art Meets Fashion” -exhibition in Amos Anderson Art Museum in Helsinki, curated by Annamari Vänskä.
+This exhibition was also part of the Helsinki Festival and World Design Capital Helsinki 2012 programmes.

 Since 2012 15% has been exhibited in Washington (2013) New York (2013), in Tokyo (2014), in Berlin (2016) and Wellington (2016).